zkpassport/zkpassport-docs/docs/api.md

 - `scope` (optional): Scope for the unique identifier
 - `evmChain` (optional): Specify the EVM chain for proofs meant to be verified onchain (just `ethereum_sepolia` for now)
 - `validity` (optional): Number of days ago the ID should have been last scanned (defaults to 180 days)
+- `devMode` (optional): Whether to enable dev mode (defaults to false).
+Dev mode will accept mock proofs generated from the mock passports in the app.
+- `cloudProverUrl` (optional): The url of the cloud prover to use for compressed proofs.
+Defaults to ZKPassport's Cloud Prover.
+- `bridgeUrl` (optional): The url of the websocket to use to connect to the mobile app.
+Defaults to ZKPassport's Bridge.

 Returns a `QueryBuilder` instance for building the verification query.